 - The user enters their email or desired username;

 - The browser asks Authenticator for confirmation and user has to confirm registration with fingerprint;

-- On success the new cryptographic key pair is created and then used further for the authentication.
+- On success, the new cryptographic key pair is created and then used further for the authentication.

 Authentication looks like:

-- User enters their email or username;
+- The user enters their email or username;

-The technology provides a number of benefits for the end user.
-It’s very user friendly - no need to remember strong passwords, just a touch of the finger for register or authenticate.
+The technology provides a number of benefits for the end-user.
+It’s very user-friendly - no need to remember strong passwords, just a touch of the finger for register or authenticate.
 You can not forget your fingerprint - it’s always with you.
 Stolen user’s database won’t give hackers any guess on password - the secret key is held separately on the device.

-Nevertheless we can assume that this standard will become mainstream for the secure and user friendly authentication in the next years, may be months.
+Nevertheless, we can assume that this standard will become mainstream for the secure and user-friendly authentication in the next years, maybe months.